atetz/atetz.github.io/_src/posts/mra-beeline.md

 On my way home my inner problem solver was already working. *Did I export my file wrong?
 Did I forget to check a box on importing?*

 Soon I learned that other users had similar issues combining MyRouteApp and Beeline, and that their forum topics hit a dead end.
 They noted that their route seemed to be converted to a track, and only had a start- and end-point.
-I also learned that it was impossible to import a Beeline gpx in the MyRouteApp.
+I also learned that it was impossible to import a Beeline GPX in the MyRouteApp.
 I tried a couple of things on the MyRouteApp end without success.
-Then on the Beeline support page I found an [article](https://support.beeline.co/en/articles/10570038-importing-and-exporting-gpx-routes) on importing and exporting a gpx with this note:
+Then on the Beeline support page I found an [article](https://support.beeline.co/en/articles/10570038-importing-and-exporting-GPX-routes) on importing and exporting a GPX with this note:

 <blockquote>Please note: you can only edit GPX-imported routes within the Beeline app if you are using the "Waypoints only" import mode.
 You can learn more about that mode in the article listed above.
   <footer>